Ski jumping: Women's participation

 Lillehammer, Norway.
 The first-ever female World Cup winner was Sarah Hendrickson, who also became the inaugural women's World Cup overall champion.
 Previously, women had only competed in Continental Cup seasons.

 In the 2022–23 season, women competed for the first time ever in ski flying.
 The historic event was held in Vikersundbakken in Vikersund on 19 March 2023.
 It was won by Slovenian jumper Ema Klinec.

 Olympic Games

 In 2006, the International Ski Federation proposed that women could compete at the 2010 Winter Olympics, but the proposal was rejected by the IOC because of the low number of athletes and participating countries at the time.

-A group of fifteen competitive female ski jumpers later filed a suit against the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games on the grounds that it violated the Canadian Charter of Rights and Freedoms since men were competing.
-The suit failed, with the judge ruling that the situation was not governed by the charter.
+A group of 15 competitive female ski jumpers later filed a suit against the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games on the grounds that it violated the Canadian Charter of Rights and Freedoms since men were competing.
+The suit failed, as the judge ruled that the situation was not governed by the charter.

-A further milestone was reached when women's ski jumping was included as part of the 2014 Winter Olympics at normal hill event.
+A further milestone was reached when women's ski jumping was included as part of the 2014 Winter Olympics at the normal hill event.
 The first Olympic champion was Carina Vogt.
+The Nordic Combined, which combines cross-country skiing and ski jumping, does not include a women's event.